It’s what it is, as it is.

 During the Voyager space mission (check out The Farthest documentary if not already), a golden disc meant to represent humanity was sent out to the cosmos.
 Although it did not satisfy all, because of cultural bias and puritan or financial agendas, its mission, nonetheless, was to share earthly humanity with the cosmos.
 This medium that we create together can be understood as a golden disc too.
 Yes, our material could be what we’d want potential alien civilizations to find out and comprehend about us as human beings… It won’t satisfy everyone of course.
 But it’s a medium that we can forge with no monetary or political agenda, and send to ourselves, and to the confines of our personal and interpersonal cosmos.
 An object destined to represent a sample of our essence and humanity, and of what makes us so unique as a civilization or as a culture or, of course, as individuals.

-Maybe it’s about creating portals to our truest selves, or to other dimensions inside us and maybe others.
+About creating portals to our truest selves, or to other dimensions inside us and maybe others.

-Maybe it’s about throwing bottles out to sea or setting bonfires ablaze on our desert shores.
+About throwing bottles out to sea or setting bonfires ablaze on our desert shores.

-Maybe it’s about reaching out, about catching our breaths, about staying afloat and accepting we have been and still are adrift as a human civilization.
+About reaching out, about catching our breaths, about staying afloat and accepting we have been and still are adrift as a human civilization.

-Maybe it’s about confronting the eventuality of our personal extinction and thus, of our societies as we knew them.
+About confronting the eventuality of our personal extinction and thus, of our societies as we knew them.

-Maybe it’s about exploring and letting go, about connecting and protecting our inner sonar beacon, maybe it’s about keeping our cores beaming and pulsing out into the universe.
+About keeping our cores beaming and pulsing out into the universe.

 “To the makers of music – all worlds, all times”.